mihirajgaonkar/dbt_learnings/README.md

   dbt seed
   ```

-*in the below example we have used jinja to define the payment method and for loop and if else statement within sql to select the appropiate payment method*
+*in the below example we have used jinja to define the payment method and for loop and if else statement within sql to select the appropiate payment method* [View File](https://github.com/mihirajgaonkar/dbt_learnings/blob/main/models/raw_payments/order_payment_method_var.sql)
 - **Features:** Loops, conditionals, variable setting, reusable functions.
 - **Example:**
   ```sql